AndreaBonatti/js-basics/README.md

 https://www.youtube.com/watch?v=W6NZfCO5SIk

 We can use node.js to execute our javascript code on our local machine by using the command 'node index.js' in a terminal (inside the folder that contains the index.js file)

+Javascript is a dynamic-typed language, so the type of a variable can be changed at run-time